Check If You Qualify

-If you’re a homeowner in Scotland, and are experiencing high levels of debt, your property may be affected when you enter a formal debt relief procedure.
-This doesn’t necessarily mean you’ll need to sell your home however, you may be able to remortgage to provide additional funds for your creditors.
+If you’re a homeowner in Scotland, and are experiencing high levels of debt, your property may be affected when you enter a formal debt relief procedure such as a Trust Deed, Debt Arrangement Scheme (DAS) or Sequestration.

-When you’ve already taken out a mortgage on your home, or you own it outright, it’s likely your trustee will require you to release equity at the end of the trust deed term – generally four years.
+When you’ve already taken out a mortgage on your home, or if you own it outright, it’s likely your trustee will require you to release some of the equity tied up in the property at the end of the trust deed term which is generally four years.

 As long as there’s sufficient equity available to make the transaction worthwhile, the money will be used to repay your creditors.
 Otherwise, you’ll have to extend the trust deed term by a further 12 months.